emanhthangngot/CSC10003-OOP-HCMUS/README.md

 ```
 - Virtual function resolution only works when a member function is called through a pointer or reference to a class type object
 - If a function id virtual, all matching overrides in derived classes are implicitly virtual
-- There may be cases when you dont't want so to be able to overide a virtual function or inherit from a class the `final specifier` can be used to tell the compiler to enforce this
+- There may be cases when you dont want so to be able to overide a virtual function or inherit from a class the `final specifier` can be used to tell the compiler to enforce this
 ```cpp
 #include<iostream>
 using namespace std;